 Growing Succulents in Zone 5

 Many plants that might be marginally hardy can survive with heavy mulching to protect the root zone or even by carefully covering the plant to help protect it from ice and snow.
 Zone 5 succulents, such as classic hens and chicks (Sempervivum) and bold yucca, will still survive that region’s winter and explode with beauty in spring.
-Growing succulents in zone 5 that are marginally hardy can also be done by planting in microclimates and protected areas of the garden.
+Growing succulents in zone 5 that are marginally hardy can be done by planting in microclimates and protected areas of the garden as well.

 Types of Succulents for Zone 5